 On Saturdays and Sundays, when I usually have planned my long runs, I‘ll have breakfast before I head out for a run.
 The weekend mornings are usually also nice family moments to catch up with each other and to share some quality time.
 Intermittent fasting on just the weekdays works well for me, as it balances out my (sometimes not so healthy) weekends.
 This way I can keep my bodyweight steady.

 Don’t wait until the time is right.
 Get the right running shoes to prevent injuries and just do it!
 Have a look at these books for some inspiration and guidance:

 Running is a beautiful sport, and anyone can do it anytime, anywhere.
 Even if you’ve never ran before.
-Just get started and find the the way that suits you best.
+Just get started and find the way that suits you best.
 Maybe you’ll even learn to love it!
-And yes, running can help you loose weight as well, as long as your diet is balanced and well timed.
+And yes, running can help you lose weight as well, as long as your diet is balanced and well-timed.
 Changing your lifestyle can be a bit overwhelming though, but there is plenty of help and support out there!
 I hope this article has guided you in the right direction.
 Let me know if you have any questions or if you‘d like to share your own running and weight loss story.
 You can send me an e-mail at email@example.com or leave your comment below and I will get back to you.

 |35 - 39.9:||Class II Obese|